back

 Overview

-The OWC Jellyfish Connect app is your all-in-one application to get your users connected to your shares and access our free tools.
-When you launch the app, the OWC Jellyfish icon will appear in the top right bar of your monitor (where Wi-Fi, Bluetooth, and battery statuses are, among others).
+OWC Jellyfish Connect is your all-in-one application to get users connected to their shares and access additional tools.
+When you launch the app, the OWC Jellyfish icon will appear in the upper right of the macOS menu bar (where you will find Wi-Fi, Bluetooth, battery statuses, etc).

 Click the OWC Jellyfish icon anytime you want to connect to your shares, access our tools, or activate remote access to your OWC Jellyfish.

-When you click the icon and launch OWC Jellyfish Connect App, at the top of the frame you’ll see the OWC Jellyfish Connect logo and a large X to close it out when you’re done using it.
+When you launch OWC Jellyfish Connect, at the top of the frame you’ll see the OWC Jellyfish Connect logo and a large ‘X’.
+Please note that the ‘X’ will close the app, not minimize it.

 The OWC Jellyfish Connect app’s uses are divided into four separate tabs, just under the logo.
 Setup, Shares, Resources, and Settings.
 Let’s break each of those down!